wyattstahlman/Project-1/README.md

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 You update the Ansible hosts file to run the playbook on specified machines.
 Within the Ansible hosts file you create two separate groups.
 One is called [webservers] and the other is called [elkservers].
 You then place the private IP addresses of the corresponding servers underneath each group header.
 Then within the playbook files you can specify whether the playbook should be applied to the webservers or elkservers.

-- _Which URL do you navigate to in order to check that the ELK server is running? http://(ELK-Server public IP):5601/app/kibana
+Navigate to http://(ELK-Server public IP):5601/app/kibana in order to check that the ELK server is running

 The specific commands the user will need to run to download the playbook: